bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 -   **Identification of Resources**: Every resource must be uniquely and consistently identified by a stable identifier.
 In web-based REST systems, this is the Uniform Resource Identifier (URI).
     -   **Example**: `/users/123` is the URI that uniquely identifies a specific user.

 -   **Manipulation of Resources Through Representations**: The client interacts with a resource through its representation.
 While XML and other formats are possible, JSON is the most common choice for modern APIs.
+To avoid ambiguity and endless debates over structuring these JSON payloads, specifications like [[json-api|JSON:API]] provide a standardized convention.
     -   **Example**: To update a user's name, a client would `PUT` a modified JSON representation of that user to the `/users/123` URI.

 -   **Self-Descriptive Messages**: Each message contains enough information for the receiver to understand and process it.
 This is achieved through the structure of the request and response, including verbs, status codes, and headers.